 In EYFS, the curriculum is delivered through two main approaches:

-Each of our maths sessions include a balance of Fluency (Do it), Reasoning (Secure it) and Problem-solving (Deepen it).
-In the main maths session, we use our whole school learning behaviours to encourage children to be: good listeners by engaging in the lesson through responding to questioning and engaging in the strategies, vocabulary and tasks they are set; to be a risk taker by having a ‘Can Do’ attitude towards maths across fluency, reasoning and problem solving; being resilient as learners so that they can overcome mistakes and learn from them; to be able to work collaboratively with others by discussing and sharing their ideas, thoughts, reasons and justifications.
+Each of our Mathematics sessions include a balance of Fluency (Do it), Reasoning (Secure it) and Problem-solving (Deepen it).
+In the main Maths session, we use our whole school learning behaviours to encourage children to be: good listeners by engaging in the lesson through responding to questioning and engaging in the strategies, vocabulary and tasks they are set; to be a risk taker by having a ‘Can Do’ attitude towards Maths across fluency, reasoning and problem solving; being resilient as learners so that they can overcome mistakes and learn from them; to be able to work collaboratively with others by discussing and sharing their ideas, thoughts, reasons and justifications.

-Our maths on track meetings are designed to focus on key skills that link to the prior learning that has taken place.
+Our Maths on Track meetings are designed to focus on key skills that link to the prior learning that has taken place.
 These sessions are used to deepen understanding and can take different forms (arithmetic, problem solving, manipulative work etc.)